Materials-Consortia/OPTIMADE/optimade.rst

   - A filter that matches all records of structures that contain Si, Al **and** O, and possibly other elements: :filter:`elements HAS ALL "Si", "Al", "O"`.
   - To match structures with exactly these three elements, use :filter:`elements HAS ALL "Si", "Al", "O" AND elements LENGTH 3`.
+  - Note: length queries on this property can be equivalently formulated by filtering on the `nelements`_ property directly.

 nelements
 ~~~~~~~~~